jerry1998728/Golf_Analytic_App/Application Instruction.md

 ### **Step 2: Database Setup**
 Install MySQL/MySQLWorkBench and run golf_dbsetup_script.sql, a script that will
 - Establish database
-- create tables and schemas
+- Create tables and schemas
-- load data
+- Load data

 ### **Step 3: Run the Application**